Capella87/learn-aspnet/README.md

 * Configuration using appsettings.json or appsettings.toml with dependency injection
 * Reviewing and applying design patterns actually by writing code.
 * The latest technologies of ASP.NET Core
+* Yet Another Reverse Proxy (YARP) for ASP.NET Core

 ### Further learning paths
 * React.js
 * TypeScript for frontend instead of Razor
 * Blazor instead of Razor for WebAssembly
 * Microsoft SQL Server
-* Docker
+* Docker or Podman - container technologies.
+* K8s
 * GitHub Actions
-* Internet Information Services
+* Internet Information Services (IIS)
-* Windows Server 2022
+* Windows Server 2022 or later

 ## License
 This repository is distributed under MIT License.
 See LICENSE file for details.

 ---
-2023-2024 © Capella87
+© 2023-2024 Capella87